-Fulbright Distinguished Awards in Teaching Short-Term Program fellows participate in short-term international projects, collaborate with colleagues abroad, and share educational policy and practice on a global scale.
+Fulbright Distinguished Awards in Teaching Short-Term Program participants complete short-term international projects, collaborate with colleagues abroad, and share educational policy and practice on a global scale.

 This program's projects cover a variety of disciplines, and program cycles may have varying numbers of projects available for application.

-Fellows receive funding that covers participation in project activities including international airfare, living expenses, meals, and an honorarium for the time in country.
-Host organizations support fellows to find housing and transportation while on site.
+Participants receive funding that covers project activities including international airfare, living expenses, meals, and an honorarium for the time in country.
+Host organizations support participants to find housing and transportation while on site.